r-ventura/Fantasy-Football-Team-Optimizer/README.md

 -   Similar to the exhaustive search, it overwrites the output file with improved solutions as they are found.
 -   Execution time limited to 1 minute.

-## 📝 Output Format

-The output is written to a file with 7 lines:

-1. Execution time in seconds (double, max 1 decimal).
-2.  `POR: ` followed by goalkeeper's name.
-3.  `DEF: ` followed by names of selected defenders, separated by `;`.
-4.  `MIG: ` followed by names of selected midfielders, separated by `;`.
-5.  `DAV: ` followed by names of selected forwards, separated by `;`.
-6.  `Punts:` followed by total team points.
-7.  `Preu: ` followed by total team price.

 ##  оценки Evaluation Criteria